nothingtown/devolutions-end/README.md

 Want to build a massive base, complete with farms to keep yourself fed during the end?
 Or would you rather fight the infection for as long as you can?
 You can do it all.

-Will you survive, or will you be assimilated?
+Will you survive, or will you become part of the hive?

 # Contact